chanbengz/SUSTech_CS_Notes/README.md

 :laughing: Welcome to my humble repo :)

 I'm Ben Chen, currently a sophomore student majoring in CS.
 The repo records my every notes, materials and codes of the courses that I've taken seriously.
-I might not express my solutions well so if you have problem understanding my writing, please feel free to reach me via my email `chanben04gz@gmail.com`.
+I might not express my solutions well so if you have problems understanding my writing, please feel free to reach me via my email `chanben04gz@gmail.com`.

 ## Structure